-2Sift the flour, ginger, baking soda, cinnamon, cloves, and salt into a med bowl.
+2Sift the flour, ginger, baking soda, cinnamon, cloves, and salt into a medium bowl.

 3In a small bowl with an electric mixer, beat the butter for 1 minute or until light and fluffy.
-Add the brown sugar, and beat again for 1 minute or until light in color.
+Add the brown sugar and beat again for 1 minute or until light in color.
 Add the egg and beat for another minute until it's well combined, scraping down the sides and bottom of the bowl.
+Add the apple cider vinegar and mix well.
 Pour the molasses into the bowl slowly, beating all the while.

-In a small sauce pan add the sugar, lemon juice, 1 cup the boiling water, and the lemon juice, and whisk together.
+8While the cakes are baking, prepare the Lemon Sauce.
+In a small saucepan add the sugar, 1 cup of boiling water, and the lemon juice.
+Whisk together.

 9Simmering water at medium-low heat for 15 minutes, or until the sauce coats the back of a spoon, whisking constantly.